Newsletter Subscribe

 TARRA, Queenscliff

-Sophisticated and modern with its gaze firmly on the sea, TARRA is for the ones who want every detail just right.
+Sophisticated and modern with its gaze firmly on the sea, TARRA is for those who want every detail just right.
 The menu is refined, the interiors polished, and the mood set for long, wine-soaked evenings.
-This is a Conrad dinner scene if ever there was one: serious, magnetic, unforgettable.
+This is where an intimate dinner scene might take place between Conrad and Belly: serious, magnetic, unforgettable.

 1 Wharf Street East, Queenscliff